Introduction to Hive Commands

 Basic Hive Commands

-This will create the new database in Hive.
+1. Create: This will create the new database in the Hive.

-Alter command will help you renaming the table or table columns.
+3. Alter: Alter command will help you rename the table or table columns.

-Show command will show all the databases residing in Hive.
+4. Show: show command will show all the databases residing in the Hive.

 Intermediate Hive Commands